UPDATED DEC 13, 2019

 If you’re looking to try out something new or kick start your fitness routine, this city is a good place to be.
-While the number of choices can be intimidating, we’re here to help you get started with a list of all the best spots to hit up.
 From kickboxing in Kaka‘ako to cycling in Kailua, we’ve got you covered.

-At this Kaka’ako studio, you can tap into your inner acrobat and gymnast as you flip, spin, and pull your way through a killer workout.
+At The Hang Out in Kaka’ako and Waikiki, you can tap into your inner acrobat and gymnast as you flip, spin, and pull your way through a killer workout.
 We love their fundamentals class, which makes aerial yoga a lot less scary than it seems.
 Trust the instructor, your hammock, and yourself, and you’ll walk away feeling accomplished and aligned.

-Cyclers — this one’s for you.
 If you’ve never tried out a cycling class, or if you’re looking for a new go-to place to sweat, RIDE Kailua is the move.
-Their high-tech bikes, bumpin’ beats, and motivating instructors and will make any beginner feel at home and any veteran feel challenged.
+Their high-tech bikes, bumpin’ beats, and motivating instructors will make any beginner feel at home and any veteran feel challenged.
 Wanna mix things up?
 Try their Cycle and Sculpt class, which fuses heart-pumping bike intervals with light hand weights.

 This Oahu gym is your go-to place if you want to let off some steam.
 UFC Gym’s team of professionals will show you how to pack a punch the right way, so there’s no getting hurt during your workout.
-Stop by one of their four area locations to try out a kickboxing or martial arts class and prepare to look and feel like a total badass.
+Stop by one of their four area locations to try out a kickboxing or martial arts.
 Memberships also include access to a full range of gym equipment for the days you prefer some functional fitness to jabs and uppercuts.

-Body Balance is one of the few Oahu gyms with Pilates Reformer equipment, so when you’re working out here, you'll stretch, crunch, and lunge until your muscles give out.
+Body Balance is one of the few Oahu gyms with Pilates Reformer equipment, so when you’re working out here, you'll stretch, crunch, and lunge.
 Head to their convenient Waimanu Street location to test your strength and flexibility in their Pilates, barre, or HIIT classes that incorporate TRX training and low-impact exercises.

 This Kalihi bootcamp gym comes with a supportive community of fitness fiends that will be with you through every burpee and box jump.
 R Fit, named after owner Reno, is all about creativity and customization, meaning your workouts can be tailored to your needs and performance level.
 But you won’t be wondering, “Am I doing this right?” — the circuit-style workout is fully explained, so you can crush your training session without sacrificing form.
 Just be prepared to be pushed.